polydice/aws-sns-hipchat/README.md

 aws-sns-hipchat
 ===============

-A simple AWS SNS HTTP(s) endpoint to send notification to HipChat chatroom.
+A simple AWS SNS HTTP(s) endpoint to send notification to HipChat chatroom or Jenkins Job.

 ## Features

 * Designed to run on Heroku
 * Automatically confirm subscription
 * Send notifications to multiple chatrooms
+* Send notifications to multiple Jenkins Jobs.
 * Heroku-compatible logs for every notification and subscribe confirmation

-The HTTP(s) API is `http://aws-sns-hipchat.herokuapp.com/ROOM_ID`, which could be used to register as endpoints on SNS.
+The HTTP(s) API are `http://aws-sns-hipchat.herokuapp.com/sns/hipchat/ROOM_ID` and `http://aws-sns-hipchat.herokuapp.com/sns/jenkins/JOB_NAME`, which could be used to register as endpoints on SNS.

 ## Heroku Deployment